 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-The Trust is in the process of assessing the impact of the adoption of the standard on its financial statements.
+The adoption of this standard will not have a material impact on the Trust's financial position or results of operations.